 This Associate of Arts degree program will commence in the Fall Semester 2017.
-Below is a list of those courses that a student must complete for an Associate of Theology (A.Th.) degree.
+Below is a list of those courses that a student must complete for an Associate of Arts (A.A.) degree.
 This program of study normally requires two years of full-time study (see A.A.
 Full-time Schedule).
 Students who plan to fulfill program requirements on a part-time basis should seek to finish the degree program in not more than five consecutive calendar years (see A.A.
 Part-time Schedule).
 These courses are not available in the summer session.

 The purpose of the Associate of Arts degree program is to provide an introduction to study in the arts and sciences intended to facilitate individual student needs while enabling articulation of credit from the A.A. program to a baccalaureate degree program.
 Below is a list of those courses that a student must complete for an Associate of Arts (A.A.) degree.
 This program of study normally requires two years of full-time study (see A.A.
 Full-time Schedule).
 Students who plan to fulfill program requirements on a part-time basis should seek to finish the degree program in not more than five consecutive calendar years (see A.A.
 Part-time Schedule).
 These courses are not available in the summer session.